Ciara Looks Ready To Pop As She Flaunts Huge Baby Bump On Date With Russell Wilson

 “The heavily pregnant beauty sported a huge baby bump as she went bare-legged in a short-sleeved black mini dress.”

 Based on the size of her growing baby bump, some fans are even guessing Ciara is expecting twins!
-However, she and Russell have yet to release the gender— or numbers— of their unborn baby.
+However, she and Russell have yet to release the gender — or numbers — of their unborn baby.

 “Twins or another boy”